Athens & Tolon

 Total Program Fee: $4,225

-In case you are wondering about the wisdom of visiting Greece because of its economic woes of the past couple of years, fear no more.
-Rick Steves reports that tourism has been virtually unaffected by the crisis except that its notoriously warm hospitality is warmer than ever.
-Additionally, Greece is one of the “bargain” locations of Europe since prices have remained the same or have even come down over the past few months.
-It’s gratifying to know that in traveling to Greece, we can contribute to their economy while visiting a beautiful country, enjoying wonderful food, and experiencing the rich historical, literary, cultural, and artistic contributions of Greece.
-Much of Greece's history relates back to the primary thinkers and artists of ancient civilization, when so many works of philosophy, the arts, and even history reflected the same principles.
+Greece’s notoriously warm hospitality is warmer than ever.
+Additionally, Greece is one of the “bargain” locations of Europe since prices have remained the same or have even come down over the past couple of years.
+Tourists are welcome, the Greek people are congenial and friendly, and we can enjoy a gorgeous country and incredible food as we experience the rich historical, literary, cultural, and artistic contributions of Greece.
+Much of Greece's history relates back to the primary thinkers and artists of ancient civilization when so many works of philosophy, the arts, and even history reflected the same principles.
 The courses offered in Greece will build on the country’s rich history and cultural traditions while program excursions will enhance topics studied in each course.

 Excursions may include: There will be multiple excursions in and around the Tolon and Athens vicinities.
-Excursions may include visits to Ephesus, Mycenae and Epidaurus, Olympia, Corinth, Delphi, Patras, the temple of Poseidon, the Acropolis, and the Ancient Agora.
+Excursions may include visits to Ephesus, Mycenae, Olympia, Corinth, Delphi, Patras, the temple of Poseidon, the Acropolis, and the Ancient Agora.

 Please note: Prospective students should be aware that study abroad programs require a great deal of walking.
-You should be prepared to walk at least a mile or two each day, and you should bring shoes that are appropriate for comfortable walking.
+You should be prepared to walk several miles each day, and you should bring shoes that are appropriate for comfortable walking.
 You may also walk over steep, uneven, possibly slippery or rocky terrain even in cities.
 Flip-flops are not recommended for such walking, although they can come in handy while in the seashore village of Tolon.